winesapOS/winesapOS/README.md

 Both the root `/` and `/home` directory have automatic backups/snapshots configured by Snapper.
 A new backup will be taken every month for 12 months.
 Separately, a new backup will be taken once every year.
 The root directory will also have a backup taken whenever `pacman` is used to install or remove a package.

-During boot, GRUB will have a "Arch Linux snapshots" section that will allow booting from a root directory snapshot.
+During boot, GRUB will have a "SteamOS snapshots" section that will allow booting from a root directory snapshot.
 This will not appear on first boot because no backups have been taken yet.
 After a backup has been taken, the GRUB configuration file needs to be regenerated to scan for the new backups.

 Manually rebuild the GRUB configuration file to load the latest snapshots: